 On the other hand, Aweber as well provides more than 700 email templates.

-Some of the templates in Aweber might look outdated, and the collection is huge compared to the GetResponse email templates.
+Some of the templates in Aweber might look outdated, and the collection is vast compared to the GetResponse email templates.

 Both these platforms provide responsive email templates.
-Overall, the experience with email templates in Aweber is very basic compared to GetResponse.
+Overall, the experience with email templates in Aweber is fundamental compared to GetResponse.

 Winner: Because of its smoothness in drag-and-drop builder and modern email template collection, GetResponse beats Aweber in this feature.

-Creating a great opt-in form helps in getting more signup apart from registrations.
+Creating a tremendous opt-in form helps in getting more signup apart from registrations.